SpankyToot/PSXTAL-L/README.md

 Started to remove IGR related code<br />

 ### V1.01<br />
-Have removed the code completely and tested its functionality.
+Have removed the code completely and tested its functionality.<br />

+### V2.00<br />
+After talking to VajSkids I had enough understanding of the function to re-write the code to run as Analog rather than Digital.
+This allows the use of Ports B and D exclusively for the modchip.